hatdropper1977/john.soban.ski/content/fast-and-easy-automl-optimize.md

 Slug: fast-and-easy-automl-optimize
 Status: published

 Model optimization on traditional Artificial Intelligence and Machine Learning (AI/ML) platforms requires considerable Data Architect expertise and judgement.
 These ML platforms require the Architect to choose from dozens of available training algorithms.
-The platforms also provides host of hyper-parameter knobs and switches for the Architect to tune.
+The platforms also provide a host of hyper-parameter knobs and switches for the Architect to tune.
 The deluge of choice requires the Architect to iterate on both algorithm selection and hyper-parameter values, a time consuming proposition.

 AutoML services **democratize** model development via no-code, graphical user interface (GUI) based optimization services.
 We discuss the Google Compute Platform's (GCP) [AutoML Vision]({filename}/gcp-automl-vision.md) service in an [earlier blog post]({filename}/gcp-automl-vision.md).
 In this blog post we discuss the GCP [AutoML Tables Beta](https://cloud.google.com/automl-tables) service.

 # The Data Set
 The GCP AutoML Tables Beta service requires structured, Data Frame encoded data.
 To test drive the service, we use the [BUPA Liver Disorders](http://archive.ics.uci.edu/ml/machine-learning-databases/liver-disorders/bupa.data) data set.
-For a refresher on the BUPA data set, please right click and open the following blog posts in a new tab:
+For a refresher on the **BUPA Liver Disorders** data set, please right click and open one or more of the following blog posts in a new tab (or set of tabs):

 -  [Applying a Reduced Columb Energy (RCE) Neural Network to the BUPA Liver Disorders Data Set]({filename}/reduced_coulomb_energy_neural_network_bupa.md)
 -  [A Graphical introduction to Probabilistic Neural Networks (PNN)]({filename}/graphical_intro_to_probabilistic_neural_networks.md)